Gelang Patah

-Gelang Patah is a suburb in Iskandar Puteri, Johor Bahru District, Johor, Malaysia.
-It was administered by ruling coalition, Barisan Nasional for over 5 decades until the 13th Malaysian General Elections.
+Gelang Patah is a town in Iskandar Puteri, Johor Bahru District, Johor, Malaysia.
+It was administered by ruling coalition, Barisan Nasional (BN) for over 5 decades until the 13th Malaysian General Elections.
+BN lost to the opposition, Pakatan Harapan in the 14th General Election as well as the 15th.

-One of its schools, Sekolah Menengah Kebangsaan Gelang Patah is also featured in the School Programme by its government.
-The town is well-known for its otak-otak and seafood.
+One of its schools, Sekolah Menengah Kebangsaan Gelang Patah is the oldest school in Iskandar Puteri and accredited as a Trust School by its government.
+A trust school is managed jointly by Yayasan AMIR, and civil service principals and headmasters under the umbrella of the Ministry of Education to improve student outcomes and school management capabilities.

+The town is a home to a container port, Port of Tanjung Pelepas (PTP).
+PTP is situated on the eastern mouth of the Pulai River in south-western Gelang Patah, Johor, Malaysia, in close proximity to the Straits of Johor, which separates the countries of Malaysia and Singapore and the Strait of Malacca.

+3 kilometre away from PTP lies a controversial mega project, Forest City.
+Forest City is an integrated residential development and private town located in Iskandar Puteri, Johor, Malaysia on a land 1,370 hectares wide.
+First announced in 2006 as a twenty-year project, the project was pitched under China's Belt and Road Initiative.

+The town is also well-known for its otak-otak which is steamed or grilled cake made from a paste made from fish or a wide selection of seafood.

 Politics

 There are 2 constituencies under Gelang Patah Parliamentary which makes the total voters for this Chinese populated area is about 92 thousand people.

 In 2013 general election, Barisan Nasional fielded the incumbent Johor Menteri Besar, Abdul Ghani Othman to contest in Gelang Patah against Democratic Action Party Supremo, Lim Kit Siang, a two-term member of parliament for Ipoh Timur.
 Lim won the election with a majority of 14,762 votes, defeating Abdul Ghani who captured 39,522 votes.

 The DAP veteran then expressed disappointment over Prime Minister Najib Abdul Razak's decision not to admit former Johor "Menteri Besar" Abdul Ghani Othman into his new cabinet.

 It is most unfair and ungrateful for Umno leaders to drop Ghani like a tonne of bricks after he failed to defeat me in Gelang Patah," said Lim.

 Sime Darby said Ghani will be appointed as an independent and non-executive director.
 He had served as the Johor "Menteri Besar" for four terms lasting 18 years.

 In the last general election in 2008, Barisan's Tan Ah Eng from the MCA retained the Gelang Patah seat by 8,851-vote majority. defeating Parti Keadilan Rakyat's (PKR) Dr Zaleha Mustafa who captured 24, 779 votes, a strong sign that the opposition is making its way.